JohnSwiftC/JohnSwiftC/README.md

 ```
 Hi, I’m John.

-I build systems and security tooling, mostly in Rust and Go.

 I play CTFs with Purdue b01lers, contribute to projects like Nushell,
 develop backend services for Boilerexams,
 and build weird projects in my free time. (payos 📞)